-ST Telemedia Global Data Centres (STT GDC) has announced they have finalised a joint venture partnership with TICON Industrial Connection PCL (TICON).
+ST Telemedia Global Data Centers (STT GDC) has announced they have finalised a joint venture partnership with TICON Industrial Connection PCL (TICON).

 The former company is headquartered in Singapore, while the latter is based in Thailand – and it's here where the joint venture is looking to invest.

-“This development marks STT GDC’s first foray into the Thai data centre market, and will strengthen our expanding network across major data centre markets around the world.
-With our ‘think global, act local’ mantra, we believe that TICON, with their rich legacy and successful operating history in the country, will be valuable partners in our new venture,” says STT GDC Group chief executive officer Bruno Lopez.
+“This development marks STT GDC's first foray into the Thai data center market, and will strengthen our expanding network across major data center markets around the world.
+With our ‘think global, act local' mantra, we believe that TICON, with their rich legacy and successful operating history in the country, will be valuable partners in our new venture,” says STT GDC Group chief executive officer Bruno Lopez.